 Anyone who will cause damage to inter-faith harmony or spread religious hatred may face 14 years imprisonment and 50 million rupees fine.

 The same clause specifies punishment for any type of cyber-terrorism, glorification of crime, sectarian hatred or any activity that create social unrest/panic.
 Therefore, if your website/blog is promoting some sectarian content or hate speech against a community; regulators will have the right to not only block it but also start legal proceedings.

 Geeks are known for sharing hacks and important tips to tamper certain communication equipment and device to modify their operating procedure.
 This bill not only declares “tampering of electronic communication equipment” as a crime but also prohibits from marketing any tips/content that teaches tampering.
 Also, you cannot market any device that helps people in intercepting communication and breaching privacy.

 This should be an eye-opener for folks who manage electronics website, reviews blogs, and how-to tips kind of portals need to ensure utmost care.

 7. No More Spoofing:

-The spoofing section of the cybercrime bill is also one of the trickiest areas and has been criticised by the rights group.
+The spoofing section of the cybercrime bill is also one of the trickiest areas and has been criticized by the rights group.
 As per section 23:

 Whoever creates a website with the dishonest intention or sends information with a counterfeit source intended to be believed by the recipient or visitor of the website to be an authentic source commits spoofing.